Help us build a fairer justice system for children and vulnerable people

 Useful skills and expertise could include:

-- Knowledge of the working of boards and charities in principle
+- Knowledge of the working of boards and/or charities

 - The ability to generate ideas and proposals